 India is on the brink of an exploding workforce that will need a meaningful as well as sustainable means of livelihood in the immediate future.
 The Census of India 2011 estimates that by 2020, over 65% of the country’s population will attain working age, which has been summed up as India’s “demographic dividend”.
-But on the other hand, there is also the fact that one out of every three graduates in India are unemployed.
-The table below (%) further illustrates how India is sitting on a virtual time bomb that may result in disillusionment and disenfranchisement, unless opportunities for gainful employment are not devised urgently.
+But on the other hand, there is also the fact that one out of every three graduates in India is unemployed.
+The table below (%) further illustrates how India is sitting on a virtual time bomb that may result in disillusionment and disenfranchisement unless opportunities for gainful employment are not devised urgently.

 Youth population ratio (%) in rural and urban areas by education level

 |Diploma (< graduation)||59.1||25.2||49.1||61.6||31.8||51.5||60.5||29.4||50.5|

 Source: NSS 66th Round, Schedule 10 – Employment and Unemployment, 2009-10

 What Does the Youth of India Have to Look Forward To?

 Opportunities abound in various sectors, ranging from BPO, KPO, IT and numerous other sectors.
 Yet, the apprehension is palpable, as most if not all white collar jobs require some level of education.
 While there is a tremendous amount of drive towards education, the speed at which the population is increasing and literacy being propagated, India will have to struggle with staying ahead.
 A decidedly bleak future, is it not?
 Unless one considers a sector which has never been thought of – agriculture.
 Up until now, a career in agriculture has never been considered, either out of prejudice or simply a long history of abuse and exploitation.

 So Is a Career in Agriculture a Viable and Feasible Life Decision?